-2. Funding
+Funding

-- 2.1.
+- 1.3.
+Schools receive a delegated budget funded from the Schools Block of the Dedicated Schools Grant.
+The school's block is not top sliced which means that all funding is distributed to Schools via the Funding Formula, there are no centrally retained funds to support maintained schools.
+Therefore, any financial support which the LA agrees will be funded from general Council Tax resources which are already under significant pressure. - 1.4.
 Schools must fund all costs arising from premature retirement and severance agreements from their school budgets.
-The LA will only fund or contribute funding towards redundancy costs where the school need to make budget savings in order to set an overall balanced budget.
-The LA will not provide support in certain situations which include; - where the school offers more generous terms than the LA policy - where the school has unplanned use of surplus balances - where the school is making reductions which the LA does not believe are necessary to set a balanced budget - if a deficit is likely to occur this has been caused by factors within the school's control. - 2.2.
+The LA will only consider funding or making a contribution towards redundancy costs where the school needs to make a budget saving to set an overall balanced budget for the current financial year.
+The LA will not provide support in certain situations which include but are not limited to the following: - where the school offers more generous terms than the LA policy - where the school has unplanned use of surplus balances - where the school is making reductions which the LA does not believe are necessary to set a balanced budget - if a deficit is likely to occur this has been caused by factors within the school's control.

+- 1.5.
 Where a school has a surplus balance that is not earmarked for another agreed use, the school should fund the redundancy costs from these unallocated surplus funds.
-Where schools have insufficient balances, the LA will fund or contribute funding towards these costs.
-The LA will also assess value for money of any request by calculating the payback period of the investment (i.e. the cost of the redundancy vs the savings made).
-The expectation is that the payback period will not exceed two years. - 2.3.
+Where schools have insufficient balances, the LA will consider funding or contributing funding towards these costs.
+The LA will also assess value for money of any request by calculating the payback period of the investment (i.e., the cost of the redundancy vs the savings made).
+The expectation is that the payback period will not exceed two years. - 1.6.
 The Council's decision to provide funding will also consider the overall management of the school budget to ensure that any costs incurred by the Council are fair and reasonable.

-3. Decision Making Process
+2. Decision Making Process

-3.1.
-Schools considering reducing their staffing complement through redundancies, premature retirement or severance agreements should consult with their HR provider in the first instance.
+- 2.1.
+Schools considering reducing their staffing complement through redundancies, premature retirement or severance agreements should consult with their HR provider in the first instance and MKCC HR Team. - 2.2.

-- 3.2.
 With the support of their HR provider, the school is required to provide a written business case to the Finance Team when requesting financial assistance and all of the elements that must be included are outlined in the checklist at the end of this guidance (annex A).
-Failure to include all of the requested information may result in a decision on the funding of redundancy costs being rejected or delayed. - 3.3.
+Failure to include all of the requested information will result in a decision on the funding of redundancy costs being rejected. - 2.3.
 The Education Performance Board is responsible for the decision as to whether finance support will be offered (and at what level, either full or part contribution), following review and recommendation from Finance, Legal, and HR colleagues as appropriate.
 If agreed, the funding support is then made in principle and will not be paid to the school until the redundancy process has been completed and final costs can be evidenced to the LA.
-All agreed requests will be shared with the Director of Children's Services for information. - 3.4.
-The LA will respond to the outline business case in writing within twenty five working days, setting out the decision on funding or requesting additional information if required before a decision can be reached.
-If additional information is required, the decision timeline will start again from the point when all information is received.
+All agreed requests will be shared with the Director of Children's Services for information and other relevant parties as per the MKCC Governance processes. - 2.4.
+MKCC will respond to the outline business case in writing within twenty-five working days, setting out the decision on funding.
 It is therefore essential that schools allow for this period within their proposed timelines (including decisions by their Governing Body) and submit all information required as outlined in the checklist.